Navigating a Tough Ag Economy in 2026

 Invest Your Dollars Where You Can Gain Greater Value

-For growers looking to balance revenues and costs, we recommend shifting focus from up-front cost to ROI.
+For growers looking to balance revenues and costs, we recommend shifting focus from up-front cost to ROI potential.
 Particularly for inputs, a grower’s investment decision should incorporate the value of the input — this could be protecting existing yield against threats or increasing a crop’s total yield potential.
-For example, a high-value seed treatment or effective fungicide may be an up-front cost that could defend your crop from risk and potentially boost yields, therefore increasing revenues.
+For example, a high-value seed treatment or effective fungicide may be an up-front cost that could help defend your crop from risk and potentially boost yields, therefore increasing revenues.
 Your local retailer can use their robust local data and tools to help you navigate ROI-based decisions and total-acre investment options.

 Navigating tough budgets, finances and market dynamics can be challenging, but this is the kind of market in which cooperatives can really demonstrate their value to growers.
 Those working with their local co-ops and retailers are in a uniquely advantageous position to get the products they need from a partner who has regional agronomic expertise.

 Our local retailers and co-ops are the heartbeat of their rural communities.
-As such, their employees should be seen as trusted advisors to help growers navigate not just a single variable or input decision, but holistically across the total acre, within a complex and dynamic macroeconomic environment.
-From fertilizer to seed, they have the options available to fit any grower's budget, paired with the expertise to maximize ROI potential.
+As such, their employees are seen as trusted advisors to help you navigate not just a single variable or input decision, but holistically across the total acre, within a complex and dynamic macroeconomic environment.
+From fertilizer to seed, local retailers and co-ops have the options available to fit growers’ budgets, paired with local expertise to help maximize growers’ ROI potential for this year’s crop.

 Find a Trusted Partner